gumyr/cq_warehouse/docs/subclassing.rst

 Creating Custom Sub-Classes
 ===========================
-To create custom sub-classes of Shape, there are three necessary steps and one extra step of complex classes:
+To create custom sub-classes of Shape, there are three necessary steps and one extra step for complex classes:

-1. The class definition must include Shape: ``class MyCustomShape(Shape):``.
+1. The class definition must include the base class, e.g: ``class MyCustomShape(Solid):``.
-2. All parameters must be stored as instance attributes.
+2. All parameters must be stored as instance attributes so a copy can be created.
 3. The class' ``__init__`` method must initialize the base class
    object: ``super().__init__(obj.wrapped)``.
 Recall that the Shape class stores the OpenCascade CAD object in the ``wrapped`` attribute